cvbesJulian/Performance_RNN_For_EDM_RealTime/README.md

 ## Technical Details

-GenreMIDI uses Recurrent Neural Networks (RNNs) implemented with TensorFlow and the Magenta library to learn and generate musical patterns.
+GenreMIDI currently uses Recurrent Neural Networks (RNNs) implemented with TensorFlow and the Magenta library to learn and generate musical patterns.
 The project employs the following key technologies:

 - TensorFlow 2.x
 - Magenta